 For someone to get well from a chronic condition, particularly autoimmunity, or inflammatory, sleep is such an important part of actually getting them to that point.

-Circadian rhythm are 24-hour cycles that are part of the body’s internal clock, running in the background to carry out essential functions and processes.
+Circadian rhythms are 24-hour cycles that are part of the body’s internal clock, running in the background to carry out essential functions and processes.
 Unfortunately, not a lot of people know about this.
 Julia shares that learning the fundamentals of the Circadian rhythm can help improve sleep.

 Sleep deprivation effects